google-deepmind/mujoco/doc/XMLreference.rst

   yields a list of geometric entities for subsequent rendering.
 The settings here are global, in contrast with the element-specific visual settings.
 The global and element-specific settings refer to non-overlapping properties.
 Some of the global settings affect properties such as triangulation of geometric primitives that cannot be set per element.
-  Other global settings affect the properties of decorative objects, i.e. objects such as contact points and force arrows which do not correspond to model elements.
+  Other global settings affect the properties of decorative objects, i.e., objects such as contact points and force arrows which do not correspond to model elements.
 The visual settings are grouped semantically into several subsections.
 | This element is a good candidate for the :ref:`file include <CInclude>` mechanism.
 One can create an XML file with